turbot/steampipe-plugin-digitalocean/docs/index.md

 For example:

-Need example query and table
+Placeholder for example query and table

 ## Documentation